ExmgElements/exmg-elements-monorepo/README.md

 ```

 ## Pages
-Generally element class should inherit form `ConnectedLitElement`.
+Generally element class should inherit form `PageLitElement`.
-That base class is already connected with store.
+That base page class is already connected with store.
 You can override hook methods:

 * routeChanged(state: StateWithRouter, prevState: StateWithRouter): void

-It is triggered whenever reducer router is updated in state
+It is triggered whenever reducer router is updated.

 * stateChanged*state: StateWithRouter): void

 It is triggered whenever any reducer update state

+There is one exception when both hooks will be omitted:
+Generally transition from one route to another cause connecting to new page component and disconnect from old page component.
+At some point in time we have instantiated 2 pages components.
+Depending on lifecycle callback one of them will be mounted second one will
+be disconnected.
+After resolving navigation transition there will be notified component which will be newly rendered if any.

 If you will update class property decorated by `@property` then automatically
 element will be rerender.